evankozierok/pram2mesa/README.md

 ```
 Bear in mind that any computer running a translated ABM will (of course) need Mesa, but also dill.

+Also, note that many of the samples require further dependencies to run, although most should be covered by installing PyPRAM.
 ## Usage
 ### Translating the PRAM
 To translate a PRAM, first create the PRAM in a Python file or interpreter.
 Make sure that you **do not run** the PRAM.
 If you do, your new ABM will be setup with the ending configuration of the PRAM, not the beginning.